* This is a sponsored post for Quorn *

 What goes on a charcuterie board?

 - Crackers and bread -We have used some small sourdough crackers, sesame breadsticks, french stick and flatbread.
 A good mixture of textures of bread and crackers is good.
+You could also use our Easy Melba Toast.

 - Vegetarian meat alternatives - We have used Quorn Deli Slices (more on those below), Quorn Vegetarian Picnic Eggs and Quorn Cocktail Sausages, as well as Quorn Mini Fillets to make little skewers.